For President Trump, Life Is Just Not Fair — And What That Means For The Rest Of Us

 "No politician in history — and I say this with great surety — has been treated worse or more unfairly.
 You can't let them get you down.
 You can't let the critics and the naysayers get in the way of your dreams.
 I guess that's why I ...
 I guess that's why we won."

 Trump has certainly not been treated more unfairly than any politician in history.
-Some have been assassinated, faced violent and discriminatory prejudice and one twice-popularly elected president even had his American birth questioned.
+Some have been assassinated, faced violent and discriminatory prejudice, and one twice-popularly elected president even had his American birth questioned.

 But the fact that Trump believes it is instructive.
 His sense of fairness, or unfairness, really, has driven him, his rise in politics — and his priorities for the country.
-He has capitalized on grievance, especially that of white Americans chafing at the culture of a demographically changing country, and has expressed his view of what's unfair — everything from trade and immigration to the court system, Obamacare's individual coverage mandate, the IRS, the plight of political allies and, of course, the news media.
+He has capitalized on grievance, especially that of white Americans chafing at the culture of a demographically changing country, and has expressed his view of what is unfair — everything from trade and immigration to the court system, the Affordable Care Act's individual coverage mandate, the IRS, the plight of political allies and, of course, the news media.

-Since his first tweets back in 2012, Trump has used the word "unfair" in 90 tweets.
-Since he announced for president, he's used it 69 times, and since becoming president, 40 times.
+Since he announced for president, he has used the word "unfair" 69 times, and since becoming president, 40 times.

-Trump often tweets his unfairness outrage when he's in a defensive crouch.
+Trump often tweets his unfairness outrage when he is in a defensive crouch.
 For example, over the last several months, with his back against the wall on his trade policies, two-thirds of his tweets using the word "unfair" have been about trade.
 It's a topic Trump has talked about for 30 years.
 In the 1980s, he railed against Japanese trade practices.
-Now, it's China.
+Now, he is talking about China.

 What he views as financial unfairness has been fundamental, not just when it comes to trade.
-He tweeted his outrage at the IRS for him being audited...
+He tweeted his outrage at the IRS for his being audited

 I unfairly get audited by the I.R.S. almost every single year.
 I have rich friends who never get audited.
 I wonder why?— Donald J. Trump (@realDonaldTrump) February 27, 2016

-...and even Nordstrom for dropping his daughter's merchandise line:
+... and even Nordstrom for dropping his daughter's merchandise line.

 My daughter Ivanka has been treated so unfairly by @Nordstrom.
 She is a great person -- always pushing me to do the right thing!
 Terrible!— Donald J. Trump (@realDonaldTrump) February 8, 2017